poseidon/typhoon/docs/topics/performance.md

 Notes:

 * AWS is alpha
-* AWS instances are located in the same region.
-Google instances are located in the same zone (helps bandwidth at the expense of fault tolerance).
 * Network bandwidth fluctuates on AWS and Digital Ocean.
 * Only [certain AWS EC2 instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#jumbo_frame_instances) allow jumbo frames.
 This is why the default MTU on AWS must be 1480.
 * Between Flannel and Calico, performance differences are usually minimal.
 Platform and configuration differenes dominate.